 It’s been brought to our attention—I’m using the royal we here, because Half Machine Lip Moves is ultimately a one-man operation—that we’re supposed to have a privacy statement in order to comply with some law the European Union passed.
-I don’t want EU stormtroopers and the King of England to kick in my door and raid my house, but I don’t have the money to lawyer up and find out what I actually have to do to to be legal.
-(Google made a huge stink about this and sent me lots of menacing messages about GDPR compliance when this site was hosted on Blogger, but offered no help or advice whatsoever on what to do; they wouldn’t even give a measly link to an article with advice.)
+I don’t want EU stormtroopers and/or the King of England to kick in my door and raid my house but I don’t have the money to lawyer up and find out what I must do to be legal.
+(Google made a huge stink about this and sent lots of menacing messages about GDPR compliance when this site was hosted on Blogger, but offered no help or advice whatsoever on what to do; they wouldn’t even give a measly link to an article with advice.)

 The TL;DR Version of what (I think) we’re supposed to tell you: